-I. Purpose: To engage with community partners, solicit public input and make policy and investment recommendations to the Board of Commissioners for Buncombe County's Early Childhood Education and Development Fund.
+I. Purpose: The purpose of the Committee is to engage with community partners, solicit public input and make policy and investment recommendations to the Board of Commissioners for Buncombe County's Early Childhood Education and Development Fund.

 The purpose of the Early Childhood Education and Development Fund is to ensure that every child in Buncombe County has an equal opportunity to thrive during their first 2,000 days, including access to quality early childhood education.